Clean energy jobs

 Clean energy jobs can also be categorized by the role they play in the value chain.
 Each value chain category captures jobs from multiple clean energy sectors.
 For example, construction jobs can include energy efficiency jobs and renewable energy jobs.

-Following North Dakota, Minnesota has the largest percentage of clean energy jobs in construction within the Midwest region.
+Just slightly behind North Dakota, Minnesota has the second largest percentage of clean energy jobs in construction within the Midwest region.

 Where are clean energy jobs located?

 Jobs in clean energy are located in communities across the state.
-In fact, 38.8 percent of clean energy jobs are located in Greater Minnesota.
-Additionally, entrepreneurs and small businesses drive the sector—72.3 percent of Minnesota’s clean energy businesses employ fewer than 20 individuals.
+In fact, 1 in 3 clean energy jobs are located in Greater Minnesota, with 1 in 5 clean energy jobs being located in rural communities.

 Who works in clean energy?

-Currently, 11.7 percent of clean energy jobs are filled by veterans.
-By comparison, 6 percent of all workers nationwide are veterans.
+Currently, 11 percent of clean energy jobs are filled by veterans-- more than twice the representation of veterans in the state’s overall workforce.
 The large ratio of veterans transitioning to clean energy jobs is the result of the U.S. Department of Defense's long-standing commitment to investing in renewable energy, energy efficiency and training programs that prepare veterans for private-sector employment in industries like solar.